EOSIO/welcome/docs/07_tools/02_eosio-helm/index.md

 ## Installation

 EOSIO Helm Charts can be installed and run locally with a Docker Desktop backend, or run remotely with a cloud deployment.
-For quick prototyping and rapid testing you may want a local deployment.
-For production environments or distributed testing, a cloud deployment is recommended.
+For quick prototyping and rapid testing choose a local deployment.
+For production environments or distributed testing select a cloud deployment.

 ### Local Deployment

 To install EOSIO Helm Charts for local deployment via Docker Desktop, follow the instructions below.
-You may also follow the [Tutorial](#tutorial) for step-by-step instructions.
+You may also follow the [Tutorial](https://developers.eos.io/welcome/latest/tools/eosio-helm/tutorial) for step-by-step instructions.

 1. Install Docker Desktop:
     * [Docker Official: Desktop](https://docs.docker.com/desktop)